ApostolicDA/Bike-Sells-Project/README.md

 The **Bike Sales Dashboard** is a data analytics project built in **Microsoft Excel** to explore and visualize customer purchasing behavior.
 The goal was to identify how **demographic and lifestyle factors**—such as income, age, education, and commute distance—affect the likelihood of **purchasing a bike**.

-This project demonstrates strong skills in **data cleaning, transformation, pivot analysis, and dashboard design** to extract actionable business insights.

 ---

 ##  Table of Contents